Lockdown alternative viewing: what to watch while we're all staying at home

 Our annual report

-Given the impact of the disease on countries with strong health systems, Covid-19 poses an even larger threat to densely populated countries that are already struggling with the impact of conflict, climate change and malnutrition.
+Given the impact of the disease on countries with strong health systems, Covid-19 poses an even larger threat to densely populated countries that are already struggling with the impact of conflict, climate change and hunger.

 Here is a detailed breakdown of how we are responding in each country.